 Respondent's State Medical License

-On June 4, 2008, the Virginia Department of Health Professions ordered Respondent's medical license suspended due to Respondent's felony conviction for health care fraud before the United States District Court for the Western District of Virginia.
+On June 4, 2008, the Virginia Department of Health Professions ordered Respondent's medical license Start Printed Page 66976suspended due to Respondent's felony conviction for health care fraud before the United States District Court for the Western District of Virginia.
 (Gov't Ex.
 5.)

 On October 29, 2008, after a formal administrative hearing, the Virginia Board of Medicine (“Board”) issued an Order denying reinstatement of Respondent's medical license, which remained on indefinite suspension.
 The Order precluded Respondent from petitioning the Board for reinstatement until Respondent presented satisfactory written evidence that she had successfully completed a Board-approved comprehensive physician competency evaluation.
 (Gov't Ex.
 7.)